NullixAT/nullix-server-hardware-performance-test-tool/README.md

 - Add any changes to the `RELEASEINFO.md` for the next release cycle

 ## Create release
-We create releases with an automated github actions, see `.github/workflows/release.yml`
+We create releases with automated github actions, see `.github/workflows/release.yml`

 ## Build/Compile local